 In Washington State, law enforcement agencies are required to follow local, state, and federal guidelines when performing the necessary background checks for issuing Concealed Pistol Licenses (CPLs).
 Due to the detailed nature involved in conducting these background checks, processing times can take up to 30 days (60 days for applicants residing out of state).
 You will be notified when all required background checks have been completed.

-If you reside within Clark County, you may apply for a CPL at the Clark County Sheriff’s Office.
-If you are a city resident, you may apply at the local law enforcement agency (Police Department) in the jurisdiction where you reside.
+Any Clark County resident or non-Washington resident may apply for a CPL at the Clark County Sheriff’s Office.
+Alternatively, if you are a city resident, you may apply to the local law enforcement agency (Police Department) in the jurisdiction where you reside.

 Pricing: